-The Gino Washington case is currently slated for July 6, 2021, in Judge Adrienne Wooten’s courtroom.
+His case is slated for July 6, 2021, in Judge Adrienne Wooten’s courtroom.
 Since Washington was indicted in July 2018, his case has been continued or rescheduled 11 times.

 Court records indicate the case was initially continued because attorneys had not received the results of Hancock’s autopsy.
-Last week, the DA said he was waiting on the state crime lab to deliver results on about 100 autopsies.
+Last week, Owens said he was waiting on the State Crime Lab to deliver results on about 100 autopsies.

 Copyright 2021 WLBT.
 All rights reserved.